Frequently Asked Questions about Wenlin

 What if there is no sound for recorded pronunciations?

-The sound files are a separate download, due to their large size.
-The link was included in the same email message as the application download link.
-Use that link to download wenlinsounds.zip, unzip it and install the W3Sound folder according to the installation instructions, and all should be well.
+For versions before 4.3, the sound files were a separate download, due to their large size.
+The link was included in the same email message as the application download link, along with installation instructions.